pztrn/caddybuilder/README.md

 After I wrote the very first version of Caddybuilder I found https://github.com/caddyserver/devportal, but it's not what I want.

+**Note:** there are some plugins that missing from official Caddy website.
+They might or might not work!

 Repository on Github is a mirror.
 Real development is going at [pztrn's Lab](https://lab.pztrn.name/pztrn/caddybuilder).
 Please, report bugs there.